Charleston Shrimp And Grits With Crab Gravy

-Charleston Shrimp And Grits With Crab Gravy is not only spectacular to taste, but also as true to original as the Gullah method reminds us.
+Charleston Shrimp and Grits with Crab Gravy is not only spectacular to taste, but also as true to original as the Gullah method reminds us.

 Shrimp and grits are one of the easiest southern dishes to prepare, but you do have to allow yourself time AND gather the freshest ingredients you have access to.
 Find a genuine southern recipe for shrimp and grits such as the one I am sharing today for an old Charleston Gullah version.
 Folks, THIS is the shrimp and grits that STARTED shrimp and grits.
 Methods and ingredients can vary greatly from state to state, city to city, and certainly from chef to chef.
 This one is true to Gullah history and the sourcing of fresh foods along the Carolina Sea Islands.